KoichiHaradaEndor/HTTPServer/src/Documentation/Home.md

 ### On Startup database method

-Then write following code in On (Server) Startup database method. `Import HttpServer` is also a shared component method that returns `cs` (class store) of the component.
+Then write following code in On (Server) Startup database method. `import HttpServer` is also a shared component method that returns `cs` (class store) of the component.

 ```4D
 C_OBJECT($cs_o;$app_o)